reinosofrancisco/reinosofrancisco.github.io/README.md

 If you have a supported browser with Metamask, It will prompt asking to connect and will show your Wallet Address.

+### npm run deploy
+This will deploy the distributable version of the React app to a branch named Master.

+The Source Code will be available at source_code branch.
+To add changes, use: git add . git commit -m "Source Code Changes" git push origin source_code